 RAW is a file format that is uncompressed, with no automatic adjustments made.
 They are also processed at the highest image size possible according to the size of your camera sensor.

-When shooting product photography, it’s important that you shoot in RAW.
+When shooting product photos, it’s important that you shoot in RAW.

 Product photography requires a lot of finessing during post-processing.

 Shooting in RAW will allow you to retouch the photo as much as you want without losing any of the data.
 RAW format also gives you a much broader spectrum of color to work with.
 This is crucial if your images will go to print.

 When you’re a beginner, one of the fastest ways to improve your photography is to learn how to shoot in manual mode.

 Manual mode is a setting that allows you to dial in your preferred aperture, shutter speed, and ISO.
 These three are otherwise known as the “exposure triangle“.

 These camera settings work together to control how bright or dark your photo is (exposure).
 They influence the overall look of the image.

 When you shoot in automatic mode, you’re allowing the camera to do the thinking for you.
 This is tempting, but it rarely gives you the perfect exposure.

 Automatic mode gives you the camera’s best guess for the correct settings.
 This is not always accurate.
 A lot of the time, we have shooting and light situations that are less than ideal.